-At Tidewater Orthopaedics, our specialty-trained foot and ankle doctor, Dr. Paul B. Maloof, is the leading expert in assessing, diagnosing, and treating ankle injuries and conditions.
+At Tidewater Orthopaedics, our specialty-trained foot and ankle doctor, Dr. Paul B. Maloof, is an expert in assessing, diagnosing, and treating ankle injuries and conditions.

 Though most commonly the result of acute trauma or sports-related injuries, such as broken bones and sprains, ankle pain can also be caused by overuse.
 Overuse injuries of the ankle typically result in agitation and discomfort, ranging from mild joint pain to Achilles tendonitis (medically referred to as tendinitis).

 If you think you are suffering from a foot or ankle injury or condition, it may be time to seek treatment.
 Consult our foot and ankle specialist, Dr. Paul D. Maloof, if you are experiencing any of the following symptoms:

 - Sudden onset of acute pain